 The "Product-market fit" term and concept is widely misattributed to Marc Andreessen by bloggers and writers, but Andy Rachleff coined the term.
 In a 2007 article, "The only thing that matters," Andreessen credits Rachleff for the term and synthesizes much of Rachleff's thinking

-Alex Osterwalder is an Austrian guy living in Lausanne.
-We wrote "Business Model Generation" where he presents the business model canvas and the lean approach to it along with a lot of hints on how to efficiently (and cheaply) relieve uncertainties in startup with concepts such as prototyping, getting feedback from the market, challenging the status quo, etc.
+Alex Osterwalder is a swiss guy living in Lausanne.
+He wrote "Business Model Generation" where he presents the business model canvas and the lean approach to it along with a lot of hints on how to efficiently (and cheaply) relieve uncertainties in startup with concepts such as prototyping, getting feedback from the market, challenging the status quo, etc.

 Eric Ries is a Silicon Valley Serial Entrepreneur with failures and successes.
 His failures make him think of them and come up with the Lean Startup way, putting the customer at the center of the process.

 Ash Maurya is an entrepreneur from Austin that understood on his end as well most of the Lean Startup principles.
 In his Running Lean book he details a lot of the Lean Startup principles and practices and came up with the Lean Canvas, a version of Osterwalder's Business Model Canvas adapted for Startups.

 Steve Blank is the grand-father of the Lean Startup.
 He is a professor in Stanford University and a Silicon Valley Serial entrepreneur (search for him on Linkedin) - Steve Blank designed the customer development methodology that he presents in his "Four Steps to the Epiphany" book.
 Four steps to the Epiphany is a process for finding Product Market Fit and eventually scaling the company.

 With Lean Startup, Product Market Fit is the step separating a startup from a scale up and Customer development methodology is the path to Product Market Fit.

 1.3 Defining "Product-Market Fit"